quiverjs/doc-old/core/07-handleable.md

 ## Handleable Builder

-Since handleable is just simple wrapper around handler, it is simple to convert a handler builder into _handleable builder_
+Since handleable is just simple wrapper around handler, it is trivial to convert a handler builder into _handleable builder_.

 ```javascript
 var streamHandlerBuilder = function(config, callback) { ... }